-Course Description: A 2 week elective where the student is introduced to the care and treatment of the patient with diseases requiring treatment by the Neurosurgeon.
+Course Description: A 2 week elective where the student is introduced to the care and treatment of neurosurgical disease.
 The student will be able to follow patients through admission to the hospital, operative care, post operative care and discharge.
 Time will be spent in observation of Neurological procedures in the operating room, conducting a neurological exam, reading of diagnostic studies including CT scans and MRI scans, performing consultations and delivering critical care.
 The student will be exposed to Neurosurgical critical care that encompasses patients with brain tumors, cerebrovascular disease, neurotrauma, spine, peripheral nerve and pediatric related issues.
-The student will attend daily morning rounds in the Neuro ICU, attend operative procedures and attend a series of lectures given by the Attendings covering all aspects of Neurological Surgery.
+The student will attend daily morning rounds in the Neuro ICU, attend operative procedures and attend a series of lectures given by the faculty covering all aspects of Neurological Surgery.
 They will attend the Grand Rounds proceedings and the educational conferences scheduled weekly as well as participate in clinical evaluation of patients.